 The ASAP installer is packaged with the Order Balancer cloud native image builder and the cloud native toolkit.

 After you download the installer, locate the Order Balancer cloud native image builder asap-img-builder.zip in the ASAP cloud native tar file.
-The Order Balancer Docker images are created automatically for ASAP 7.4.0.1 or later.

 To create the Order Balancer cloud native image: